 There are a number of farms on the island: the famous local Avalon Dairy keeps some of their cattle here and the Barnston Island Herbs supplies delicate culinary herbs to Vancouver restaurants.
 However, at the time of writing none of them were offering tours so we had to observe only from a distance.
 That sometimes meant only a fence away from two lovely donkeys and a herd of sheep with little lambs and saw horsies and cows with babies.
 As you can guess, all these were a huge hit with the kids.

-TRANSIT & BIKE: Take Expo Line to King George Boulevard Station.
-Follow Fraser Highway down (south) for 1.5km until you hit Green Timbers Bikeway.
+By transit & bike: Take the Expo Line to King George Boulevard Station.
+Follow Fraser Highway down (south) for 1.5 km until you hit Green Timbers Bikeway.
 This will lead you to Tynehead Perimiter Trail so you’ll be enjoying bike trails and separated ways almost all the way to the ferry.
 See the detailed bike route from King George Stations at the bottom of the page.

 Ferry schedule and info: British Columbia Inland Ferries